NicosNicolaou16/AndroidProjectAndNDK/README.md

 # Setup - Steps

-- Install the latest NDK and CMake version from Android Studio SDK Manager from the SDK Tools section
+- Install the latest NDK and CMake version from Android Studio SDK Manager from the SDK Tools section.
-- Create the cpp package, include the CMake .txt and .cpp file
+- Create the cpp package, add the CMake .txt and .cpp file.
-- Add the follow code in Gradle file
+- Add the follow code in Gradle file.

 ```Kotlin
 android {